KittyMcDonagh/kmcd-issue-tracking-project/README.md

 9. Once the issue / feature is at a status where other clients can view it, the client should not be able to edit its details - they should only be able to    update the client assigned user of the issue / feature
 10. Since there is a contract between the vendor and the client there is no restriction required as to what client details the vendor can see:
     - The vendor shoud be able to see the client code and name
-    - The vendor they should be able to see the user ids of isssues/features and of comments
+    - The vendor they should be able to see the user ids of isssues, features, and of comments
     - The vendor should be able to see reports for all clients
 11. A vendor-side user should not be able to input new issues / features
 12. A vendor-side user should not be able to edit the details of an issue/feature
 13. A vendor-side user should be able to update the vendor assigned user, the status, and the priority on issues
 14. A vendor-side user should be able to update the vendor assigned user, the status, and the price on features
+15. It should be possible to filter issues by various options, status, priority, and for vendor-side users, by client
+16. It should be possible to filter features by various options, status, sort them by amount paid, and for vendor-side users, filter by client
+17. It should be possible for both vendor and clients to input comments on issues and features
+18. It should be possible for both vendor and clients to view comments input on issues and features
+19. It should be possible to differentiate comments input by vendor-side user from comments input by client-side users

 ## **2.2.2 USER STORIES** ##